ricardojdb/face-api/README.md

 ### How to use:
 Make sure the models and images are inside their respective folders.

-Run all the docker syncronically:
+Build and run the Dockers in parallel:
 ```
 bash runmodels.sh
 ```

-Stop docker containers:
+Stop Docker containers:
 ```
 bash stopmodels.sh
 ```

 ### Test:

-Test that the models are running using:
+Test the APIs by running:
 ```
 python test_api.py
 ```